ircam-ismm/node-web-audio-api/README.md

 ## Caveats

 - Currently the library does not provide any way of chosing the output interface, system default interface will be used.
 As the spec and web-audio-api evolve evolve, thus should change in the future see [https://github.com/orottier/web-audio-api-rs/issues/216](https://github.com/orottier/web-audio-api-rs/issues/216)
-- On Linux systems, the audio backend is Alsa, this is subject to change in the future.
+- On Linux systems, the audio backend is Alsa, which limits the number of online AudioContext to 1.
+This is subject to change in the future.

 ### Raspberry Pi

 On Raspberry Pi, the default render quantum size (128) is too small and underruns occurs frequently.
-To prevent that you should provide a latency hint when building an audio context:
+To prevent that, if you do not explicitely provide a latency hint in the AudioContext options, the value is automatically set to 'playback' which uses a buffer of 1024 samples.
+While this is not per se spec compliant, it allow usage of the library in a more user friendly manner.
+In the future, this might change according to the support of other audio backend, which is now alsa.

 ```js
 const audioContext = new AudioContext({ latencyHint: 'playback' });